saki1994/react-todo-app/README.md

 > Next: Adjust checkbox style

 17. Adjust checkbox - done
-> Render complete, active and all
+> Next: Render complete, active and all

+18. Render complete, Active and all - done
+> Next: Add style to rendered checked list

  #### Remaining to do
  * Dark Mode